khushboo28sahu/khushboo28sahu.github.io/README.md

    - Collected data from participants and analyzed data using Kaldi and Tensorflow.

 ## Projects
-**Title :** *Codebook Design and Autoencoder-based Codeword Selection for RIS-assisted Communications*
+**Title:** *Codebook Design and Autoencoder-based Codeword Selection for RIS-assisted Communications*

 <p align="justify">
+This project focuses on optimizing beamforming for Reconfigurable Intelligent Surfaces (RIS) in indoor settings.
+The codebook comprises phase patterns at RIS elements, directing signals to desired angles, and is designed to maximize the signal-to-noise ratio (SNR) at the receiver (RX).
+To reduce redundancy and enhance efficiency, We've developed an algorithm that streamlines the codebook by eliminating repetitive codewords.
+Furthermore, We employ an Autoencoder (AE) for codeword selection, minimizing the Bit Error Rate (BER) at the receiver.
+Our approach demonstrates promising results in terms of BER reduction while maintaining a compact codebook size, surpassing existing techniques.
 <!-- The one-bit beamforming codebook for Reconfigurable Intelligent Surfaces (RIS) is designed for an indoor environment.
 Each codeword in a codebook is a phase pattern at RIS elements that reflects the signal to a desired angle.
 Those codewords are computed for a specific reflection angle that maximizes the signal-to-noise ratio (SNR) at the receiver (RX).
 Since multiple codewords can maximize the SNR, an algorithm to reduce the size of the codebook is proposed.
 This ensures that the codebook does not contain repetitive codewords.
 In addition, after the codebook design, the codeword selection procedure is performed using an Autoencoder (AE) that minimizes the Bit Error Rate (BER) at the receiver.
 The proposed method shows promising results compared to existing techniques regarding BER with reduced codebook size. -->
 </p>
 <!-- <center> <img src="images/RIS_intro.png", alt="centered image", width="100%" /> </center> -->